Revolutions of Tunis: Revolution of Murad III Bey

-Incapable of ruling, Romdhane Bey placed the government of the beylik in the hands of Madhul, his mameluke and musician, originally from Florence.
+Incapable of ruling, Ramadan Bey placed the government of the beylik in the hands of Madhul, his mameluke and musician, originally from Florence.
 Discontent began to rise in the populace and the militia, as a result of the Florentine's mismanagement.
 He directed the suspicions of the Bey against his nephew Murad, who was summonsed to Dar El Bey and accused of conspiracy and sedition.
-Romdhane Bey condemned him to have his eyes gouged out, but Murad escaped and went to the Djebel Ousselat to raise a revolt against his uncle.
+Ramadan Bey condemned him to have his eyes gouged out, but Murad escaped and went to the Djebel Ousselat to raise a revolt against his uncle.
 The Turkish garrisons in the centre of the country and along the coast took the part of Murad, who also gathered the tribes of Arab cavalry.
-Romdhane Bey became fearful and attempted to flee, but was captured by his nephew's executioners and decapitated in 1699.
+Ramadan Bey became fearful and attempted to flee, but was captured by his nephew's executioners and decapitated in 1699.

 Murad III Bey re-entered Tunis and was proclaimed Bey at the age of eighteen.
 Revealing his violent and bloody side, he had all the old supporters of his uncle savagely murdered and took the opportunity to eliminate the plotters in the pay of the Dey of Algiers who attempted to use the disorder to seize control of Tunis once more.
 Murad III Bey gathered the divan which was keen to get revenge on the Algerians and happily declared war on Algiers.
 Murad III penetrated to Constantine with a strong contingent of the Tunis militia and a detachment of allies from the militia of Tripoli commanded by Khalil Bey.
 The Dey of Algiers, Ali Khodja, was defeated outside the walls of the city in 1698.
 The divan of Algiers seized power, gathered all its forces and counter-attacked, forcing Murad III Bey to abandon the siege of Constantine and return to Tunis.